Falron98/Resistance-Calculator-Android-app/README.md

   <li>Option to reset inputted values and calculation results</li>
   <li>Adding the option to select the number of bands on the resistor, such as 4-band, 5-band, etc.</li>
   <li>Adding the option to select the precision of resistance (tolerance).</li>
-  <li>Option to save calculation results to history, allowing users to view and replay them.</li>
+  <li>Option to save calculation results to history, allowing users to view and replay them.</li>\
-  <li>Adding the option to change the unit of resistance to other units, such as kΩ, MΩ, etc.</li>
   <li>Adding the option to choose a light or dark mode for the application interface.</li>
   <li>Function for calculating parallel resistors</li>
-  <li>Adding the option to select the language of the user interface, such as English, Polish, etc.</li>
 </ul>

 ## Demo .webm videos: